Will I Face Age Restrictions Teaching English Abroad in Asia?

 Age Limit for TEFL Teachers in Asia: Take Aways

 We are not trying to deter teachers over the age of 40 from teaching in Asia.
-While some countries— like South Korea— have more restrictions when it comes to age limits for teachers, others such as Cambodia, and possibly Thailand and Vietnam, are known to hire teachers in their 40s and 50s.
+While some countries— like South Korea— have more restrictions when it comes to age limits for teachers, others such as Cambodia, and possibly Thailand and Vietnam, are known to hire teachers in their 40s and 50s, and even their 60s.

 Check out some of these Alumni Q&As from more mature teachers and as always, talk to an advisor to create the best plan for your adventure!